isbobby/eusofftelebot/README.md

 # Eusoffbot
-> A Python3 Telegram Bot aimed to improve the lives of Eusoff Hall residents.
+> A Python3 Telegram Bot aimed to improve the lives of Eusoff Hall residents through various functions.

 ### Current Features:
 > MealBot - Displays the Dining Hall menus for current and next day